New Disk Wizard

 another thought is to take things one at a time, for instance, restrict to only mounting, not partitioning or formatting. when this works, then work on formatting, then work on simple partitioning.

-#6 Updated by tmkasun about 7 years ago
+#6 Updated by tmkasun over 7 years ago

 I have build a prototype1 for the add-new-disk-wizard plugin,it is based on the details available on this ticket and the wiki page and the help from amahi team.